Joseph James DeAngelo: Marriage and relationships

 In July 2018, several months after DeAngelo's arrest, Huddle filed for a divorce, which was finalized the following year.
-DeAngelo committed most of the offenses while he was married and raising a family.
-Neither his wife nor his children ever suspected he was committing serious crimes.
-His eldest daughter claimed he was a "perfect father", while his wife believed his excuses for being away from home.
+Neither she nor their children suspected he had committed serious crimes.
+His eldest daughter described him as a "perfect father", while his wife accepted his explanations for being away from home.
+He was living with a daughter and granddaughter at the time of his arrest.

 Other employment

-DeAngelo's employment status during the 1980s is unknown; it's suspected he worked as a computer engineer and a cashier.
+DeAngelo's employment during the 1980s is unclear; it is suspected that he worked as a computer engineer and as a cashier.
 From 1990 until his retirement in 2017, he worked as a truck mechanic at a Save Mart Supermarkets distribution center in Roseville.
-He was arrested in 1996 for failing to pay for gas, but the charge was dismissed.
+He was arrested in 1996 for failing to pay for gasoline, but the charge was dismissed.

 Loud outbursts

-DeAngelo's brother-in-law claimed that DeAngelo would casually bring up the East Area Rapist in conversation around the time of the original crimes.
-Neighbors also reported that he would frequently engage in loud, profane outbursts.
-One neighbor reported that his family received a phone message from DeAngelo threatening to "deliver a load of death" because of their barking dog.
-He was living with a daughter and granddaughter at the time of his arrest.
+DeAngelo's brother‑in‑law stated that DeAngelo would casually bring up the East Area Rapist in conversation around the time of the original crimes.
+Neighbors also reported that he frequently engaged in loud, profane outbursts.
+One neighbor said that his family received a phone message from DeAngelo threatening to "deliver a load of death" because of their barking dog.